adityag16/MIPS-Simulator/README.md

 To run the simulator against the testbench use commands:
 `./bin/mips_testbench ./bin/mips_simulator`

-Both the simulator and testbench were implemented from scratch without the use of the pre-exisitng skeleton code.
+Both the simulator and testbench were implemented from scratch without the use of the pre-existing skeleton code.

 # Acknowlegdements